Definition guide of skin and hair care terms. We define active organic and high-end ingredients with big impact. New terms updated regularly.

 Baobab Seed Extract

 - Baobob is a tropical, fruit-bearing, indigenous tree.
 Baobab Seed Extract or Hydrolyzed Adansonia Digitata is considered a superfruit.
 Rich in Vitamins A, C, D, and E, it feeds the skin.
-Baobob also contains moisture-retaining properties to reduce transepidermal water loss.
+Baobob seed extract also contains moisture-retaining properties to reduce transepidermal water loss.
 Rich in Omega-3s such as palmitic, oleic, linolenic, and linoleic acids.
 Omegas moisturize and refine skin.
 They also build elastin, repair the skin barrier, and reduce inflammation.
-These properties make Baobab helpful for treating dry skin, even that affected by eczema.
+These properties make Baobab seed extract helpful for treating dry skin, even that affected by eczema.
 [1] Studies show the linoleic acid makes Baobob an effective acne treatment [2] while concurrently addressing signs of aging.

 - Bakuchiol

 - Bakuchiol is a natural retinol alternative.
 It is plant-based, non-irritating and clinically proven statistically as effective as retinol.
 Bakuchiol improves photoaging, wrinkles, and hyperpigmentation equally as well as retinol, but Bakuchiol is better tolerated.
-[3] It stimulates collagen within the skin, as well as significant improvement in wrinkles, pigmentation, elasticity, and firmness without the retinol associated side effects.
+[3] Bakuchiol stimulates collagen within the skin, as well as significant improvement in wrinkles, pigmentation, elasticity, and firmness without the retinol associated side effects.
 [4] Bakuchiol inhibits melanin production on age spots and acne scars better than arbutin [5].
 Bakuchiol helps with acne.[6]
 Bakuchiol is derived from the leaves and seeds of the babchi plant.

 - Baking Soda